Regimental Special Troops Battalion

-The Regimental Special Troops Battalion (abbreviated RSTB) is the special troops battalion of the 75th Ranger Regiment.
+The Regimental Special Troops Battalion (RSTB) is the special troops battalion of the 75th Ranger Regiment.
 It has been in service since its most recent reactivation in October 2007 in response to the challenges created by the war on terror and the changing nature of Ranger operations.
 The battalion comprises four companies, one of which, the Regimental Reconnaissance Company, is a member of the Joint Special Operations Command.